Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 Madrid’s Hotel Landscape

-Madrid has undergone an extraordinary hotel renaissance in the 2010s and early 2020s — the conversion of the extraordinary 19th-century Eixample-style buildings of the Almagro and Salamanca neighborhoods into extraordinary boutique hotels, the extraordinary arrival of the international luxury brands (Rosewood, Edition, Four Seasons), and the emergence of the extraordinary independent hotel scene (Urso, Only YOU, Room Mate).
+Madrid underwent a genuine hotel renaissance in the 2010s and early 2020s: the 19th-century Eixample-style buildings of the Almagro and Salamanca neighborhoods were converted into boutique hotels, the international luxury brands arrived (Rosewood, Edition, Four Seasons), and an independent hotel scene emerged (Urso, Only YOU, Room Mate).

-The geography: the finest luxury hotels cluster around the Paseo del Prado (the most beautiful boulevard in Spain, the art museum corridor — the Prado, the Thyssen-Bornemisza, the Reina Sofía) and in the Salamanca and Almagro neighborhoods (the extraordinary 19th-century residential neighborhoods, the finest shopping in Madrid — the Calle de Serrano and the Calle de Velázquez).
-The creative hotels are in Malasaña (the alternative neighborhood) and Chueca (the LGBTQ+ neighborhood and the most creative neighborhood in Madrid).
+The geography: the top luxury hotels cluster around the Paseo del Prado (the most beautiful boulevard in Spain and the art museum corridor — the Prado, the Thyssen-Bornemisza, the Reina Sofía) and in the Salamanca and Almagro neighborhoods (19th-century residential quarters with the best shopping in Madrid — the Calle de Serrano and the Calle de Velázquez).
+The creative hotels are in Malasaña (the alternative neighborhood) and Chueca (the LGBTQ+ neighborhood and Madrid’s most creative quarter).

 The Paseo del Prado Corridor